-Qualification details: City & Guilds Level 2 Subsidiary Award in Employment and Personal Learning at Work 600/2819/1 Credit value: 2 credits Training hours: 15
+Qualification details: City & Guilds Level 2 Subsidiary Award in Employment and Personal Learning at Work 600/2819/1

+Credit values: 2 credits

 These qualifications will enable apprentices to both know and understand the principles associated with the nine national outcomes such as the world of work and how they are constrained by various legal and organisational procedures for their own well-being.
 Apprentices achieving the qualifications will have demonstrated that they have the underpinning knowledge relevant for the engineering/manufacturing environment which satisfies the Specification for Apprenticeship Standards for Wales.